PeterTh/uibk_ps_parsys/README.md

  - Tools (Profilers, sequential and parallel)

 **All code will be written in C++.**
+(Note: this refers to *application* code - scripts for e.g. performing benchmark runs may be written in any suitable language)

 Exercises should be tracked on some **git repository**, and **access to that repo should be provided to Peter**.
 The exercises need to be completed in time for each weeks' lab.